FastLikeAstar/FastLikeAstar/README.md

 - 👋 Hi, I’m @FastLikeAstar
-- 👀 I’m interested in ... learning more technology and to start contributing to projects.
+- 👀 I’m interested in ... learning more technology.
 - 🌱 I’m currently learning ...
-Rust and the Bevy game development framework (Rust).
+Next.js and diving further into data science.
-- 💞️ I’m looking to collaborate on ... projects with emphasis on empowering visual artists.
+- 💞️ I’m looking to collaborate on ... projects that solve problems lol.
 - 📫 How to reach me ...
 FastLikeAstar@gmail.com

 <!---